 I contend that allowing users of the Fedora distro to create static binaries is in and of itself a compelling reason to provide static libraries.

 As is clearly acknowledged in the guidelines, header only libraries “act just like static libraries.”
-But in truth any library *-devel package that includes header files (and that has to be all of them) can use the same techniques as header only libraries, such as inline functions.
+But in truth any library *-devel package that includes header files (and that has to be nearly all of them) can use the same techniques as header only libraries, such as inline functions.

 Any code or technique used in a header only library might just as easily be found in the header files of a library package that also includes a shared object or static library.

 Maintaining stable ABIs for libraries requires care and thought and (especially for FLOSS libraries) may be considered a waste of time.
 Why bother when dependent packages can simply rebuild against new versions?

 By “traditional” I'm refering to package systems such as RPM and deb/dpkg based systems.
 There are alternatives such as NixOS that use fixed paths (based on hashes of package contents) to header and library dependencies and therefore don't suffer this problem.
 Nix or something similar is the future for me.

 A traditional package dependency is a program (or library) depending on a library in another package.
 If that other library is packaged as a shared object (*.so) then installing a new version is all you need for dependent packages to start using the new code.
 Except when it isn't.
 Such as when the library's ABI changes.
 Library packagers are supposed to increment the major version number when incompatible ABI changes are made.
 This is not done automatically: it must be done by the package maintainer — at least for deb and RPM packages.
 Often the library author is not the package maintaner.
 You can see how this might not turn out too well.

 Traditional package manager programs don't distinguish between API and an ABI dependencies.

 What's broken is: shared library ABIs are not strongly and automatically correlated with package version numbers.
 Package dependencies are expressed only with package version numbers.